 Likes – Jive dancing, rainbows, sunshine and sparkly things (diamonds, wine and glitter…)!

 Lucy Owens is our Deputy Head, Inclusion Co-ordinator and Leader of Teaching and Learning.
-She has been a Teacher in West Sussex for sixteen years and she has worked in an International School in Antigua.
-She has worked at East Preston Infant School for two years and is an elected Teacher Governor.
-She enjoys working with children in 'The Hive'.
+She is a very experienced Teacher who has previously worked in an International School in Antigua.
+She is an elected Teacher Governor.
 She is very friendly and is always happy.

 Likes – Butterflies, owls and sewing.